Falling: Channel 4 drops first trailer for Adolescence writer and Keeley Hawes' new 'moving' drama

-Simon Bland | 5:24pm Mon 23 JunAdolescence writer Jack Thorne puts true faith to the test in his new Channel 4 drama Falling.
-It features big name duo Paapa Essiedu and Keeley Hawes and will be his first ever on-screen love story.
+Adolescence writer Jack Thorne puts true faith to the test in his new Channel 4 drama Falling.
+It features big-name duo Paapa Essiedu and Keeley Hawes and will be his first-ever on-screen love story.

-The co-writer of one of this year’s most talked about Netflix dramas swaps knife crime for a religious romance in his latest project.
+The co-writer of one of the decade’s most talked-about and best Netflix series swaps knife crime for a religious romance in his latest project.

 Falling follows a devout man and woman who have devoted their lives to the church.

-So imagine their surprise when they begin to develop feelings for each other.
-Suddenly, their dedication to a higher power is scrutinised amid the unexpected blossoming romance… Described as “honest” and “full of heart,” Falling looks set to be one of the UK’s most intriguing new shows.
+So, imagine their surprise when they begin to develop feelings for each other.
+Suddenly, their dedication to a higher power is scrutinised amid the unexpected blossoming romance.

 Fan favourites Paapa Essiedu and Keeley Hawes join Thorne in Falling’s journey to Channel 4.
-What else do we know about this highly-anticipated new show?
+What else do we know about this highly anticipated new show?
 Read on to find a series bible of sorts, featuring plot information, cast details and release date speculation.
 Praise be!

 What is Falling on Channel 4 about?